sertav/brofist/wp-content/plugins/disable-gutenberg/readme.txt

 If you have any feedback or suggestions to make this plugin the absolute best it can be, and/or would like to help with development, please reach me via my [contact form](https://perishablepress.com/contact/) at Perishable Press.

+**2.5.1 (2021/07/25)**

+* Fixes bug with not remembering editor
+* Tweaks details on plugin settings page
+* Improves readme.txt/documentation
+* Further tests on WordPress 5.8

 **2.5 (2021/07/13)**